SimplyFinServices/compojure.claims/README.md

 _compojure.claims_ assumes that you have Compojure added as a project dependency.

 ```
-[za.co.simply/compojure.claims "0.1.0-SNAPSHOT" :exclusions [compojure]]
+[za.co.simply/compojure.claims "1.0.0" :exclusions [compojure]]
 ```

 ## Usage

-_compojure.claims_ provides a simply way to add authorisation requirements per compojure route, without specifying how you should implement your authentication and authorisation.
+_compojure.claims_ provides a simple way to add authorisation requirements per compojure route, without specifying how you should implement your authentication and authorisation.

 **Routes**